Skip to main content

 Tonga

-Tonga voted in favour of adopting the TPNW at the UN Diplomatic Conference in 2017.
-It has abstained on the annual UN General Assembly resolutions on the TPNW since 2020, including in 2023. @Tonga maintains policies and practices that are compliant with all of the prohibitions in Article 1 of the Treaty, and can therefore sign and ratify it without the need for a change in conduct.
+Tonga voted in favour of the 2024 UN General Assembly resolution on the Treaty on the Prohibition of Nuclear Weapons (TPNW), which welcomed the Treaty’s entry into force and called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.1 In previous years, it had abstained from voting on the resolution.
+Tonga maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the Treaty, and can therefore sign and ratify it without the need for a change in conduct.

 TPNW Status